mverboom/build/MULTI.md

 * dist: append distribution name (-redhat)
 * dist-major: append distribution name and major version numbers (-redhat-6)
-* dist-minor: append distribution name and major and minor versio numbers (-redhat-6-5)
+* dist-minor: append distribution name and major and minor version numbers (-redhat-6-5)

 The list of conversions to use for each distribution: